iotaledger/compass/docs/HOWTO_private_tangle.md

 ```

 For future runs, you no longer need to provide the `-bootstrap` parameter (the Coordinator actually won't start with it).
+The `-broadcast` flag, however, is required as a security measure that the Coordinator should actually broadcast its milestones to IRI.

 A new milestone will be issued by the COO every 60 seconds (set by `"tick": 60000` in the `config.json`).

 You now have a working Private Tangle.